mozilla/data-docs/src/concepts/segments.md

-*Regular users v2* is defined as clients who browsed >=5 URIs on at least _at least eight_ of the previous 27 days.
+*Regular users v2* is defined as clients who browsed >=5 URIs on _at least eight_ of the previous 27 days.
 As of February 2020 this segment contained approximately 2/3 of DAU and its users had a 1-week retention of approximately 95%.